Back

 Specifications

-Specifications for: Matcha starter set – Standard edition
+Specifications for: Matcha starter set (tools)

 • Content 1 box: 1 matcha bowl, 1 chasen (bamboo tea whisk), 1 chasen holder, 1 matcha spoon